-In 2019, the popular donut food truck Mama Crockett’s is opening their first brick-and-mortar store on 5th Street.
-If you love their donuts, be on the lookout for the new topping and flavor options that will be available!
+In 2019, the popular donut food truck Mama Crockett’s opened their brick-and-mortar store on 5th Street.
+Their cider donuts are a local favorite with topping and flavor options available like chocolate, caramel crunch and ginger spice!

 Vector Space is a makerspace that offers both memberships and classes.
 Participants can experiment in the woodshop, metal shop, electronics lab, play with a 3D printer, engrave with a laser, cut vinyl, sew with industrial and embroidery machines and more!
 Stop by on First Fridays for a fun activity and a look around.

 BitterSweet began as a temporary pop-up store, but has found a permanent home on 5th Street.
 This trendy boutique features an ever changing stock of the hottest designer brands.
 Their beautiful, quality clothing is sure to be a conversation piece in your wardrobe!

 5th Street Mural

 On the side of the building at 5th and Madison Streets, art has brought a pop of color to the street.
 Completed in 2018, the new mural painted by Arnulfo Jacinto celebrates all of the things that residents know and love about living in Lynchburg.
 The mural resembles a 1950s postcard, with each letter in the word “Lynchburg” showing off sights, attractions, schools and more that make our city unique.